TikTok’s algorithm doesn’t work the way most people think.

 1. AI server calls are expensive.
 2“Sufficient algorithm performance is one of the major cost factors to consider because accurate predictions require several rounds of tuning sessions, which raises the cost of implementing AI … Continue reading

 Two great examples of current commercially viable AI capabilities are Siri and Alexa.
 Your spoken words are uploaded to the cloud, analysed using artificial intelligence, and the outcome is then delivered back to your device.
-Siri and Alexa are exciting technologies but come with quite limited capabilities to date.
+Siri and Alexa are exciting technologies but have quite limited capabilities.

 What if there’s a way to design a social media algorithm that’s a) faster, b) cheaper, and c) more accurate?

 Here’s how a faster, cheaper, and more accurate social media algorithm operates:

 TikTok, the video-sharing app, has been shadowbanning users who post content inconsistent with its guidelines.
 Their videos do not appear in the app’s search results, and their followers do not see their posts.
 TikTok has not provided a clear explanation for why this is happening, but the company is likely trying to avoid legal trouble.

 You might wonder what this means for the users and content creators.